RKD on PAN Podium

 Collectors, art dealers and widows

 On Sunday, November 24, PAN Podium is devoted to Herstory.
-Evelien de Visser, curator at the RKD, has been asked to give a lecture on the research she did on women in the Dutch art market between 1860 and 1930.
+Femke Valkhoff, curator at the RKD, has been asked to give a lecture on the research she did on women in the Dutch art market between 1860 and 1930.
 Everyone has heard of women collectors such as Peggy Guggenheim, Isabella Steward Gardner and Helene Kröller-Müller.
 They established their own museums for the collections they gathered.
 But there were more women who collected.
 They usually did so on a smaller scale than Kröller-Müller, and their collections were more often dispersed after their deaths than ending up in museums.